chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 Simulation Control (Drilling)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The time end of the simulation is 4.75 seconds after which the drill has done one back-and-forth drilling motion.
+The time end of the simulation is 4.75 seconds after which the bunny has done one back-and-forth drilling motion.

 .. code-block:: text